kyriakosdt99/spaghetti/README.md

 # Spaghetti

 ## Overview
-Spaghetti is a Python exec based obfuscation tool.
+Spaghetti is an exec based obfuscation tool for python code.

 ## Features
 - Removes comments and unnecessary whitespace.